 The oldest existing scheme in Assam as per records Alternative Flow Irrigation Scheme in Kokrajhar taken up before 1950.
-One of first irrigation scheme in Assam that is still functioning is C M Dutta Bund Minor Irrigation scheme in Kalaigaon.
+One of oldest irrigation scheme in Assam that is still functioning is C M Dutta Bund Minor Irrigation scheme in Kalaigaon.
 Two other schemes are Sukhajani and Noanadi F.I.S.
 All the three schemes were taken up in 1955-56.
 The first Major irrigation Project is Jamuna Irrigation Project that was taken up in 1964-65 and was completed in 1968.
 We also have the biggest lift irrigation scheme in Asia from mighty Brahmaputra in Integrated Irrigation Scheme from Kollong river Basin with its Lift point at Hatimura, Jakhalabandha, Nagaon.
 There are four pumps with 650 HP capacity.